 Contrary to ‘replacement dwelling’ policy, we proposed relocating the dwelling to maximise sea views.
-Working with the topography of the site, it quickly became apparent that the arrival point would become a hidden gem, buried into the existing bank, with ancillary spaces housed at lower ground floor level.
-The principal accommodation is provided at Ground Floor ensuring the spectacular views are maximised and accommodation rationalised; creating three zones within one level: sleeping, relaxing, and living zones.
-Sight lines through the building have been created, forming spaces that are connected to their outside environment.
-The first floor provides the main bedroom and a roof terrace.
+Working with the topography of the site, it quickly became apparent that the arrival point would become a hidden gem, buried into the existing hillside, with ancillary spaces housed at lower ground floor level.

-“The house is everything we’d hoped it would be and more.
-We thoroughly enjoyed working with James – his passion and his attention to detail are major factors in the success of the project.
-We challenged each other’s ideas and approaches, and the results of this close collaboration can be seen throughout the house.” – Client Testimonial
+LOYN+CO explored options for the layout of the relatively narrow plot, tailoring the spaces exactly to our daily needs but flexible enough to be welcoming and useful when we have visitors.
+The house is everything we’d hoped it would be and more.
+We thoroughly enjoyed working with LOYN+CO – their passion and attention to detail are major factors in the success of the project.
+We challenged each other’s ideas and approaches, and the results of this close collaboration can be seen throughout the house.

-Client: Private Client Size: 350m2 Stage: Completed 2021
+Client: Private Client Size: 357m2 EPC: 89/100 (B) Stage: Completed 2020